Modern Slavery Statement

-This is our first modern slavery and human trafficking statement.
-This page sets out our ongoing commitment as a responsible business to combat modern slavery and human trafficking for the financial year ending 31 December 2021.
+This page sets out our ongoing commitment as a responsible business to combat modern slavery and human trafficking for the financial year ending 31 December 2022.

 LALIVE (London) LLP is a law firm based in London.
 It is a limited liability partnership authorised and regulated by the Solicitors Regulation Authority of England and Wales under licence number 648533.
 LALIVE (London) LLP is affiliated with the Swiss law firm LALIVE SA.

 We are a disputes only practice, providing legal advice to companies, governments, international organisations and private clients.